okcedric/odin-restaurant/README.md

-# odin-restaurant
+# Leila
-In this project, I'll use webpack to build a quick restaurant page.
+In this project, I'll use webpack to build a quick page for a fictionnal night burger place.